 The footage is raw and script unrehearsed, capturing the stress and pressure of the fashion industry.
 From fitting toile’s on models in the studio to backstage antics at the shows, the pace is high and patience often running thin.
 The tension imposed by Westwood’s audacious and steadfast nature is entertaining, but it is clear through the strength and authenticity of her relationships that Vivienne is loved and respected by many.

 It was surprising to learn of her business and life partner, Andreas Kronthaler.
 They have been designing together for 25 years.
-It had not been obvious before now that the collections and running of the company is a fifty-fifty partnership, with her former student come husband.
+It had not been obvious before now that the collections and running of the company is a fifty-fifty partnership, with her former student, come, husband.
 Their relationship is charming and endearing, as they make the most delightfully, trendy pair.
-Each so individual, yet complimentary.
-When it comes to designing, it is very clear, Vivienne is all about conveying a message and creating connection through her designs, where as Andreas just wants to make beautiful clothes.
+Each so individual, yet complementary.
+When it comes to designing, it is very clear, Vivienne is all about conveying a message and creating connection through her designs, whereas Andreas just wants to make beautiful clothes.

 Vivienne is still defying the public’s expectations at age 77 and doesn’t look like stopping anytime soon.
 This makes the film entertaining and inspiring.
 We could all take a leaf out of Vivienne’s book; if you aren’t happy with something, try to change it.
 No matter the cost.